 Carla: I do not believe that anything is impossible.
 A future transgender president could be out there right now, looking for inspiration in those around them.
 That is why we must all do our best to be visible in our respective communities.
 When you stand up for yourself, you are making a difference for everyone that follows.

-Monika: We have not mentioned one person so far.
-You have been in a long-standing relationship with your partner Jaime.
-When did you meet for the first time?
+Monika: Let’s talk about your personal life.
+You have been in a long-standing relationship with your partner, Jaime.
+How did the two of you first meet?
 Was it love at first sight?

-Carla: Jaime and I meet at a support group meeting in 1999 shortly after my suicide attempt.
+Carla: Jaime and I met at a support group meeting in 1999, shortly after my suicide attempt.
 She had just completed SRS and was visiting the group to discuss her experience.
-I was still presenting as male at the time and I did not know she was trans.
+I was still presenting as male at the time, and I did not know she was trans.
 I can still remember trying to catch my breath as she walked by.
 Years later, she admitted that she had felt the same about me.

-Monika: How did she accept the fact that you were not a genetic woman?
-Did it help that she was transgender herself?
+Monika: When you began your relationship, how did Jaime handle the fact that you were not a genetic woman?
+Did the fact that she was transgender herself make things easier?

 Carla: As far as physical attraction, we are an odd pair.
 Jaime only feels attracted to men, while I only to women.
 Even still, our attraction and love for one another is far deeper than our genitals.